-IFRS 15 Revenue from Contracts with Customers ("IFRS 15") was released on May 28, 2014, replacing IAS 11 Construction Contracts, IAS 18 Revenue and several revenue-related interpretations.
+IFRS 15 Revenue from Contracts with Customers was released on May 28, 2014, replacing IAS 11 Construction Contracts, IAS 18 Revenue and several revenue-related interpretations.
 IFRS 15 establishes a single revenue recognition framework that applies to contracts with customers.
 The standard requires an entity to recognize revenue to reflect the transfer of goods and services for the amount it expects to receive, when control is transferred to the purchasers.
 Disclosure requirements have also been expanded.

 The new standard is effective for annual periods beginning on or after January 1, 2018; the Company will adopt the standard for its annual period beginning on this date.
 The standard may be applied retrospectively or using a modified retrospective approach.
 The Company is currently evaluating the impact of adopting IFRS 15 on the consolidated financial statements.
 Further analysis is underway and an assessment of the significant revenue recognition reporting differences will be made upon completion of this review.
+At a minimum, the Company anticipates that the recognition of participation revenue will be deferred compared to Divestco's current policy.